basler/hucon/docs/connect.md

 # Connect

-Before you can start programming, your HuCon must first be started.
-Connect your Hucon with a USB-C cable to power it.
-After a short time the LEDs of your robot will turn red.
+Before you can work with the HuCon, it has to be powered up and running.
+The power delivery can be made with an micro USB cable and a standard smartphone charger with an ampere rating of 500 milliamps.
+The LEDs on the head should light up/turn red shortly after supplying the power and indicate that the system is booting.

-Your robot will show that it is starting.
-Now it won't take to long and the LED's will turn yellow and then green.
-As soon as the LED's turn of, your HuCon is ready to go.
+The LEDs will soon show yellow and green while the webservice is starting and finally turn off when your HuCon is up and ready to go.

 ## Connect to the WLAN
 Your HuCon provides its own network where you can log in with your PC, tablet or mobile phone.